OTDR II TESTER

 Q: Which products from IDEAL Networks test Tier-1 / Tier-2 ?

 A: The OC I and FiberTEK III test Tier-1.
 The OTDR II tests Tier-2.

 Q: Do you need to do both Tier 1 (OLTS testing) and Tier 2 (OTDR testing) to complete a Tier 2 certification ?

 A: Tier-2 certification is a supplement to Tier-1 certification meaning both an attenuation measurement with a power meter/light source (OLTS) and an OTDR measurement are required.
 It is for this reason many OTDRs have options for an integrated power meter.
 With the power meter built in to the OTDR, both measurements can be stored on a single instrument to simply reporting.

-Q: When testing 2 fibers with an OLTS, can the fibers be looped at the far end so one person can test both fibers with a single tester or does each fiber need to me measured individually?
+Q: When testing 2 fibres with an OLTS, can the fibres be looped at the far end so one person can test both fibres with a single tester or does each fibre need to me measured individually?

-A: Looping the fiber is not a recognized method of OLTS testing because if the loss is too high you cannot know which fiber has a problem.
-When someone has an OTDR w/power meter the assumption is a stand-alone light source will be used at the opposite end of the cable to test each fiber individually.
-Having the OTDR w/power meter is more convenient because the results for both Tier 1 and 2 tests can be stored on the same piece of test equipment.
+A: Looping the fibre is not a recognised method of OLTS testing because if the loss is too high you cannot know which fibre has a problem.
+When someone has an OTDR w/power meter the assumption is a stand-alone light source will be used at the opposite end of the cable to test each fibre individually.
+Having the OTDR w/ power meter is more convenient because the results for both Tier 1 and 2 tests can be stored on the same piece of test equipment.